José Nucete Sardi: Political and diplomatic career

 Nucete Sardi was also elected deputy to the Constituent Assembly of 1945 by the state of Mérida and remained closely linked to democratization and progressive movement in his native Venezuela between 1936 and 1945.
 He later fought against the dictatorship of Marco Pérez Jiménez, being one of the signatories to the Manifiesto de los Intelectuales (the Intellectuals' Manifesto), which outlined strategies on the road to overthrow the dictator.
-For his opposition to dictatorship and democratic struggle he suffered persecution and later went into exile.
+For his opposition to dictatorship and democratic struggle, he suffered persecution and later went into exile.

 As Venezuela's ambassador to Cuba, Nucete Sardi broke relations with the dictatorship of Fulgencio Batista after President Carlos Prío Socarrás was ousted.
 Relations were restored after the triumph of the Cuban Revolution led by Fidel Castro, when Nucete Sardi was again sent as Ambassador to Havana.
-Relations were again broken as a result of violations of sovereignty by the Castro regime in Venezuela with the invasion of Machurucuto, in an effort by Fidel Castro to expand communist guerrillas on the continent.
+Relations were again broken in 1961 after a tense and deteriorating with the growing concentration of power around Fidel Castro as Primer Minister overshadowed the Presidency of Manuel Urrutia Lleó.
+In 1962 the Government of Venezuela promoted the expulsion of Cuba from the Organization of American States (OAS), in what became known as the Betancourt Doctrine.
+Political tensions and confrontations between President Betancourt and Fidel Castro kept escalating, and in 1967 the Castro regime engaged in grave violations of Venezuela’s sovereignty with the invasion of Machurucuto, in an effort by Fidel Castro to expand communist guerrillas on the continent.